Winfield Scott Chaplin: Early life

-He was born in Maine in 1847 and graduated from West Point in 1870 as a second lieutenant of artillery.
-After resigning in 1872, he held a number of academic positions in civil and mechanical engineering; including Maine State College, Imperial University in Tokyo, Harvard University, and Union College.
+Winfield Scott Chaplin was born in Maine in 1847 and graduated from West Point in 1870 as a second lieutenant of artillery.
+After resigning in 1872, Chaplin held a number of academic positions in civil and mechanical engineering; including Maine State College, Imperial University in Tokyo, Harvard University, and Union College.
 He served as dean of the Lawrence Scientific School at Harvard for six years before being named Chancellor of Washington University in St. Louis at age 43.

 Washington University in St. Louis

 During his tenure, Washington University in St. Louis moved from downtown St. Louis to the 103 acre Hilltop Campus (now known as the Danforth Campus) on the western edge of Forest Park.
 The St. Louis Medical College joined the University as did Missouri Dental College.
 The University awarded its first Ph.D. during Chaplin's administration.
 He brought key figures onto the board of directors who would have lasting influence on the University, most notably Samuel Cupples, Adolphus Busch, and Robert S. Brookings.